Avereniect/avereniect.github.io/_posts/2023-04-29-uint8_division_using_avx512.md

 divisions on an inconsistent basis.
 That said, in the grand scheme of things, the truth is that having to churn through any significant amount of unsigned 8-bit integer divisions is not something most people ever have to do.
-I imagine that the number of people that would actually benefit from this approach is quite small.
+I imagine that the number of people that would actually benefit from this is quite small.